AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/troubleshooting-slow-queries.md

 ### Comunidade suportada {#community-supported}

-* **Gerador de definição de índice Oak em`https://oakutils.appspot.com/generate/index`** <!-- The above URL is 404 as of April 24, 2023 -->
+* **Gerador de Definição de Índice Oak em`https://oakutils.appspot.com/generate/index`** <!-- The above URL is 404 as of April 24, 2023 -->

    * Gerar Índice de Propriedade de Lucência ideal a partir de instruções de consulta XPath ou JCR-SQL2.

-* **_Plug-in AEM Chrome_** <!-- For whatever reason, the URL to this extension was causing too many redirects when doing the request so it was removed entirely to get rid of the error; users can easily look up the extension in Google instead.
+* **_Plug-in do Chrome para AEM_** <!-- For whatever reason, the URL to this extension was causing too many redirects when doing the request so it was removed entirely to get rid of the error; users can easily look up the extension in Google instead.
 DO NOT ADD THE URL AGAIN!-->

-   * A variável _Plug-in AEM Chrome_ é uma extensão de navegador da Web do Google Chrome que expõe dados de log por solicitação, incluindo consultas de execução e seus planos de consulta, no console de ferramentas de desenvolvimento do navegador.
+   * O _Plug-in do AEM para Chrome_ é uma extensão de navegador da Web do Google Chrome que expõe dados de log por solicitação, incluindo consultas de execução e seus planos de consulta, no console de ferramentas de desenvolvimento do navegador.
-   * Exige que você instale e habilite [Sling Log Tracer 1.0.2+](https://sling.apache.org/downloads.cgi) sobre o AEM.
+   * Exige que você instale e habilite o [Rastreador de Log do Sling 1.0.2+](https://sling.apache.org/downloads.cgi) no AEM.